dessn/Pippin/README.md

     EXTERNAL: $PIPPIN_OUTPUT/GLOBAL/1_SIM/DESSIMBIAS5YRCC
 ```

-Point to the external task output directory.
 In this case, we use the `EXTERNAL` keyword because each of the three defined tasks can only be associated with one, and only one, `EXTERNAL` task.
 Because `EXTERNAL` tasks are one-to-one with a defined task, the name of the defined task, and the `EXTERNAL` task do not need to match.

-But then say we don't want to recompute the light curve fits.
+Suppose we don't want to recompute the light curve fits.
 After all, most of the time we're not changing that step anyway!
 However, unlike `SIM`, `LCFIT` runs multiple sub-tasks - one for each `SIM` task you are performing lightcurve fitting on.

 ```yaml
 LCFIT: